Shahadtuglak/Shahadtuglak/README.md

   - 🤔 &nbsp; Exploring new technologies and developing website solutions.
   - 🎓 &nbsp; Studying Computer Science and Engineering.
-  - 💼 &nbsp; I’m currently working on Progressive Web Apps & Website Development projects.
+  - 💼 &nbsp; I’m currently working on Progressive Web Apps & BackEnd Development projects.
   - 🌱 &nbsp; Learning more about  and Frontend Developement.
   - ✍️ &nbsp; Side hustle like Freelancing.
 </div>